Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Introduction

-\Urlmuskip=0mu plus 1mu Machine learning methods and Deep Learning, in particular, have demonstrated remarkable success in a wide range of tasks in multiple domains \cite{Ogunfunmi2019}.
-In recent years, the emergence of open-source frameworks dedicated to Machine Learning such as Pytorch\cite{NEURIPS2019_9015}, or Tensorflow \cite{chollet2015keras} and Keras \cite{tensorflow2015-whitepaper} has produced huge changes in the development of technologies that we use every day.
-Sometimes the novelty and the complexity of those frameworks make that takes some time to be fully exploited in other related fields of science such as Computational Neuroscience, or different areas of Engineering.
+Machine learning methods, and in particular Deep Learning, have demonstrated remarkable success in a wide range of tasks in multiple domains \cite{Ogunfunmi2019}.
+In recent years, the emergence of open-source frameworks dedicated to Machine Learning, such as Pytorch, Tensorflow and Keras \cite{NEURIPS2019_9015,chollet2015keras, tensorflow2015-whitepaper} has produced huge changes in the development of technologies that we use every day. {Due to their novelty and complexity, it can take time to properly utilize these frameworks in other relevant scientific domains, such as Computational Neuroscience or fields related to engineering.}

-Most of the current tutorials and papers, which refer to the mentioned libraries, focus on the use of these techniques for Machine Learning.
-That enforces the need to develop good tutorials or premiers to explain how to implement the algorithms that we need to ask the scientific questions of interest, and also to be able to solve different problems using the newly available tools.
+{This enforces the need to develop clear tutorials or premiers to explain how to implement the algorithms to address the scientific questions of interest and how to solve different problems using the newly available tools.}

-One relevant problem is how to build the models for the study of dynamical systems and how to extract the relevant information to answer the scientific questions of interest.
+One relevant problem is how to build models for the study of dynamical systems and how to extract relevant information.

 Neural Networks are algorithms that allow us to model different systems.
-According to Universal Approximation Theorem, a neural network with one hidden layer containing a sufficient but finite number of neurons can approximate any continuous function to a reasonable accuracy under certain conditions for activation functions \cite{HORNIK1991251}.
-In particular, RNNs allow modeling dynamical systems since a dynamical system can be approximated by continuous-time RNN \cite{FUNAHASHI1993801}.
+According to the Universal Approximation Theorem, a neural network with one hidden layer containing a sufficient but finite number of neurons can approximate any continuous function to a reasonable accuracy under certain conditions for activation functions \cite{HORNIK1991251}. {This theorem has been extended to RNNs.
+It is well known that} dynamical system can be approximated by continuous-time RNNs \cite{FUNAHASHI1993801}.

 The problem of training neural networks to perform different tasks is relevant across various disciplines that go beyond Machine Learning.
 In particular, RNNs are of great interest in different scientific communities.
-They are widely used in Neurosciences to describe the behavior of the cortex, an area that presents great recurrence in its connections \cite{Murphy2009}.
-These systems also have great relevance concerning control systems and other areas such as electronics \cite{DENG2013281, 7966138, DINH201444}.
+They are widely used in {Computational} Neurosciences to describe the behaviour of the cortex, an area that presents great recurrence in its connections \cite{Murphy2009}.
+These models also have great relevance concerning control systems and other areas such as electronics \cite{DENG2013281, 7966138, DINH201444}. {Particularly those networks are related to the processing of temporal information and the production of time-dependent outputs.}